blackcatacademy/blackcat-config/README.md

 $dsn = Config::requireString('db.dsn'); // dot-notation
 ```

+Fail-closed note:
+- runtime config file paths must be **absolute** (relative paths are rejected by design).

 Path resolution:
 - filesystem paths inside the runtime config (e.g. `crypto.keys_dir`, `crypto.manifest`) can be relative,
   but they are resolved **relative to the config file location**, not the process working directory.